-On Christmas Day in 2017, 603 people were staying as inpatient at one of Northern Lincolnshire and Goole NHS Foundation Trust’s three hospitals, four babies were born and 263 people turned up at A&E for urgent and emergency treatment.
+On Christmas Day last year, 597 people were staying as an inpatient at one of our three hospitals, 6 babies were born and 242 people turned up at A&E for urgent and emergency treatment.
 New Year’s Eve was even busier with 929 inpatients, 10 babies born and 376 people seeking treatment at A&E.

-For those patients who are staying in hospital over the festive period this year they’ll be treated to a traditional roast turkey dinner on Christmas Day, roast pork on Boxing Day and roast chicken on New Year’s Day.
+For those patients who are staying in hospital over the festive period this year they’ll be offered a traditional roast turkey dinner with all the trimmings on Christmas Day, pork loin on Boxing Day and roast chicken on New Year’s Day.
 A wide range of special diets and nutritional needs will also be catered for.

-There’ll also be a special visit from the big man himself as Santa will be giving out presents on the children’s wards.
-More than a thousand staff will be working on Christmas Day caring for patients and keeping services running.
+Despite the festivities it’s business as usual for many of our staff.
+More than a thousand of them will be working on Christmas Day caring for patients and keeping services running.
 From clinical staff including doctors, nurses and allied health professionals to non-clinical staff including porters, catering staff, switchboard operators, laboratory staff, security guards and those working in the linen room.
 Community nurses and therapists will also be providing essential care out in the community, in people’s own homes.

-Dr Peter Reading, Chief Executive, added: “I’d like to thank all of our staff for their incredible efforts over what has been an exceptionally busy year; they really do give their all to provide a good service to patients.
+Peter Reading, Chief Executive, said: “I’d like to thank all of our staff for their incredible efforts over what has been an exceptionally busy year; they really do give their all to provide a good service to our patients.
 A special thank you goes to those who will be working over the festive period, and especially those who will be giving up time with their own families on Christmas Day to look after our patients.”